ShipFail/consensus-oracle/PRD.md

   - High‑confidence truth questions (e.g., simple facts, well‑agreed recommendations).
   - Low‑confidence or disagreement questions (e.g., controversial topics, speculative predictions).
 - Judges and users can explain Thoth in **one sentence**, such as:
-   > "It's a place where multiple AI models vote on an answer, and when they strongly agree, you get a golden truth answer you can trust."
+  > "It’s a place where multiple AI models vote on an answer, and when they strongly agree, you get a golden truth answer you can trust."

 ### 8.2 Early Product Metrics

 If extended beyond MVP, Thoth can track:

-- Number of unique users / agents asking Thoth questions.
+- Number of unique users asking Thoth questions.
-- Questions per session or per integration.
+- Questions per session.
 - Distribution of **truth confidence scores** across questions.
 - Percentage of queries that result in a **golden truth answer** vs **no truth** (disagreement).
-- Most frequently revisited or bookmarked questions.
+- Most frequently revisited or shared questions (by URL).

 ---